suomela/median-filter/README.md

 Here window size is k = 2h + 1.
 Input data is a vector with n = bk elements.

+In this example we used the following generators:

+  - "r-asc": monotonically incresing sequence + random noise
+  - "r-large": large random numbers

 Plots